MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 versioning conflicts is to target the lowest version of `Newtonsoft.Json` across the PowerShell versions you wish to target.

-For example, PowerShell 6.2.6 and PowerShell 7.0.2 both currently use Newtonsoft.Json version 12.0.3.
-So, to create a module targeting Windows PowerShell, PowerShell 6 and PowerShell 7, you would target Newtonsoft.Json 12.0.3 as a dependency and include it in your built module.
-When the module is loaded in PowerShell 6 or 7, PowerShell's own Newtonsoft.Json assembly is already loaded.
+For example, PowerShell 6.2.6 and PowerShell 7.0.2 both currently use `Newtonsoft.Json` version `12.0.3`.
+So, to create a module targeting Windows PowerShell, PowerShell 6 and PowerShell 7, you would target `Newtonsoft.Json 12.0.3` as a dependency and include it in your built module.
+When the module is loaded in PowerShell 6 or 7, PowerShell's own `Newtonsoft.Json` assembly is already loaded.
 And it is, at least, the version required for your module, so resolution succeeds.
 In Windows PowerShell, the assembly isn't already present in PowerShell.
 So it's loaded from your module folder instead.

 Generally, when targeting a concrete PowerShell package, like `Microsoft.PowerShell.Sdk` or `System.Management.Automation`, NuGet should be able to resolve the right dependency versions required.
-It's only in the case of targeting both Windows PowerShell and PowerShell 6+ that dependency versioning becomes more difficult.
-Either because you need to target multiple frameworks or due to targeting PowerShellStandard.Library.
+Targeting both Windows PowerShell and PowerShell 6+ becomes more difficult because you must choose between targeting multiple frameworks or `PowerShellStandard.Library`.

 Circumstances where pinning to a common dependency version won't work include: